The Government Procurement Review: Switzerland

 iii Foreign suppliers

-Foreign suppliers coming from countries to which Switzerland has undertaken to grant market access on a contractual basis can participate in Swiss public procurement, provided the countries concerned have given the same commitment to Switzerland.
-Even in the case of public contracts outside the scope of international treaties (listed in an annex to the FAPP), foreign suppliers can participate in Swiss public procurement procedures if their countries of origin grant reciprocal rights or if the contracting authority allows it.
+Foreign suppliers coming from countries to which Switzerland has undertaken to grant market access on a contractual basis can participate in Swiss public procurement, provided that the countries concerned have given the same commitment to Switzerland.
+Even in the case of public contracts outside the scope of international treaties (listed in an annex to the FAPP), pursuant to the FAPP, foreign suppliers can participate in Swiss public procurement procedures if their countries of origin grant reciprocal rights or if the contracting authority allows it.
 The Federal Council must update its list of countries that grant reciprocal rights.

 Foreign companies must, however, apply for work permits for their seconded personnel in accordance with the applicable Swiss legislation.
-They must therefore comply with the requirements on social and working conditions applicable to the location of the awarded contract.
+They must, therefore, comply with the requirements on social and working conditions applicable to the location of the awarded contract.

 i Evaluating tenders

-The FAPP provides that the contract has to be awarded to the most advantageous offer.
-Tenders must therefore be evaluated using performance-related award criteria, such as the price and quality, appropriateness, time frames, technical value, economic efficiency, life cycle costs, aesthetics, sustainable development, plausibility of the tender, the different price levels in the countries where the supply is provided, reliability of the price, creativity, customer service, delivery conditions, infrastructure, innovation content, functionality, service readiness, expertise or efficiency of the methodology.
+The FAPP provides that the contract must be awarded to the most advantageous offer.
+Tenders must therefore be evaluated using performance-related award criteria, such as the price and quality, appropriateness, time frames, technical value, economic efficiency, life cycle costs, aesthetics, sustainable development, plausibility of the tender, the different price levels in the countries where the supply is provided, reliability of the price, creativity, customer service, delivery conditions, infrastructure, innovation content, functionality, service readiness, and the expertise or efficiency of the methodology.
 The extent to which the tenderer provides apprenticeship places, jobs for older employees or jobs to reintegrate long-term unemployed people may additionally be taken into account outside the scope of international agreements.